Lynfs/Lynfs.github.io/_posts/2020-06-11-Logistic-Regression-with-a-Neural-Network.markdown

     - Using an optimization algorithm (gradient descent)
 - Gather all three functions above into a main model function, in the right order.

+## <font color='Green'>Updates</font>
+This notebook has been updated over the past few months.
+The prior version was named "v5", and the current versionis now named '6a'

+#### If you were working on a previous version:
+* You can find your prior work by looking in the file directory for the older files (named by version name).
+* To view the file directory, click on the "Coursera" icon in the top left corner of this notebook.
+* Please copy your work from the older versions to the new version, in order to submit your work for grading.

 #### List of Updates
 * Forward propagation formula, indexing now starts at 1 instead of 0.
 * Optimization function comment now says "print cost every 100 training iterations" instead of "examples".